Silver Dollar City: Marvel Cave

-Silver Dollar City is situated at the site of one of the Ozarks' oldest attractions, Marvel Cave.
-Henry T. Blow, a lead mining magnate, explored the cave with six miners.
-They found no lead, but were convinced that the flat ceiling of one room was composed of marble, they originally named the cave Marble Cave.
+Silver Dollar City is located at the site of one of the Ozarks' oldest attractions, Marvel Cave.
+Henry T. Blow, a lead mining magnate, explored the cave in 1869 with six miners.
+They found no lead, but were convinced that the flat ceiling of one room was composed of marble, and so they originally named the cave Marble Cave.

 The cave remained undisturbed until 1882 when a group led by T. Hodges Jones and Truman S. Powell entered the cave in hopes of finding lead.
 Jones and Powell instead found huge amounts of guano and a flat wall which they also believed to be marble.
 Two years later Jones bought the property and formed the Marble Cave Mining and Manufacturing Company.
 The company planned a town, Marble City, on the rough hilltop near the cave and in 1884 recorded a plat map at the courthouse in Galena, Missouri.
 By 1889 much of the guano had been mined from the cave, the marble wall proved to be limestone, and no lead ore was found.
 The mining company ceased operation.